Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

 Some information regarding the Tulip-Python releases pushed on the Python Packaging Index:

+    * **5.1.0**: based on Tulip 5.1.0 released on 07/11/2017

+      * bugs fixes release with focus on API testing and stabilization

+      * some slight API improvements (see updated documentation)

     * **5.0.0**: based on Tulip 5.0.0 released on 27/06/2017

       * mainly a bugs and memory leaks fix release for the Python bindings that now benefit from